JNisk/airGLMs/README.md

 ## Description

 airGLMs is an R package for automatic iterative generalized linear model (GLM) selection.
-It uses a forward stepwise selection process with Akake information criteria (AIC) to select models with user-determined dependent and independent variables, variable interaction terms, distributions and link functions and output file name.
+It uses a forward stepwise selection process with Akaike information criteria (AIC) to select models with user-determined dependent and independent variables, variable interaction terms, distributions and link functions and output file name.
 The package is focused on streamlined usability, as models for multiple dependent variables can be fitted with a single function call.